noreplystandardprints-sketch/AI-Investor/README.md

 ## License

+### Dual-Licensing Model

+AI-Investor is available under a **dual-licensing model**:

+#### 1. CC BY-NC 4.0 (Free License)

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license (CC BY-NC 4.0).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license (CC BY-NC 4.0) for non-commercial use.
 You are free to share and adapt the material provided you give appropriate credit, provide a link to the license, and indicate if changes were made.

+**Non-commercial use includes**: research, personal projects, educational purposes, and open-source contributions.

-You may not use the material for commercial purposes.
+**You may NOT use the material for commercial purposes under this license.**

 Full license text is available in the `LICENSE` file.
 For details see: https://creativecommons.org/licenses/by-nc/4.0/

+#### 2. Commercial License (Paid)

+To use AI-Investor for **commercial purposes**, you must purchase a commercial license.

+**Commercial use includes**: trading with revenue intent, selling services/products that incorporate AI-Investor, or any use that generates commercial benefit.

+For commercial licensing inquiries, see `COMMERCIAL_LICENSE.md` or contact the project maintainers.

+### Why Dual-Licensing?

+- **Community-friendly**: Free for open-source and educational use
+- **Sustainable**: Commercial users support ongoing development
+- **Flexible**: Choose the license that fits your use case

 ## Disclaimer